Number of Students

-- Erin Simon, DO — Associate Professor
+- Erin Simon, DO — Clinical Associate Professor of Emergency Medicine

 The Emergency Medicine Research elective allows students to gain experience in the methodology of clinical research under the guidance of clinical and research faculty.
 The student will have two main research objectives.
 First, the student will assist with ongoing or developing studies.
 This can include conducting literature reviews, developing a protocol, data collection, analysis, and presentation.
 Second, students will be given the opportunity to prepare a Case Report potentially leading to publication that can be completed within the timeframe of the elective.
 Student will attend weekly conferences with ED Residents, Attendings, and Clinical Rotation Medical Students.